lusid1/nploader_mod/README.txt

 NPloader (DLC loader) - codestation

+Modified by lusid1 with encrypted DLC handling code by qwikrazor87

-This plugin allows direct reading and loading of DLC (EDATA/PGD/SPRX) files in their decrypted form, so you don't need to reactivate your account and/or switch between them while using your purchased DLC from different regions.
+This plugin allows direct reading and loading of DLC (EDATA/PGD/SPRX) files in either their encrypted or decrypted form, so you don't need to reactivate your account and/or switch between them while using your purchased DLC from different regions.
 You can mix decrypted/encrypted files without problem too, the plugin takes care of that.

 Instructions:

 Copy the plugin in the seplugins folder and enable it in game.txt using the following
-line: ms0:/seplugins/nploader.prx 1
+line: ms0:/seplugins/nploader_mod.prx 1

 Tested on CFW from 5.00 to 6.60 (Pro CFW is recommended).
+Mod tested on 6.61 ARK and 6.61 Pro.

 New in 0.8:
 Now you can place your DLC folders in a custom location (useful if you don't want to fill